uberto/kondor-json/README.md

 TODO: add example of class with private constructor and custom serializer/deserializer

+### Arbitrary Json DSL

+If you need to parse or produce some arbitrary Json that you don't need to map you any of your domain object, you can use Kondor JsonNode DSL

+TODO: add example of writing Json

+TODO: add example of parsing Json

 ## Integration with Http4k

 Using Kondor it's easy to integrate with Http4k since they use the same functional approach.